-The Federal Reserve has established external total loss-absorbing capacity ("TLAC"), long-term debt ("LTD") and clean holding company requirements for top-tier BHCs of U.S. G-SIBs ("covered BHCs"), including the Parent Company.
+The Federal Reserve has established external total loss-absorbing capacity ("TLAC"), eligible long-term debt ("LTD") and clean holding company requirements for top-tier BHCs of U.S. G-SIBs ("covered BHCs"), including the Parent Company.
 These requirements include various restrictions, such as requiring eligible LTD to be issued by the covered BHC and be unsecured, have a maturity of one year or more from the date of issuance and not contain certain embedded features, such as a principal or redemption amount subject to reduction based on the performance of an asset, entity or index, or a similar feature.

-For a further discussion of TLAC requirements, see "MD&A-Liquidity and Capital Resources-Regulatory Capital Requirements" in the 2019 Form 10-K.
+For a further discussion of TLAC requirements and on the Firm's TLAC ratios, see "MD&A-Liquidity and Capital Resources-Total Loss-Absorbing Capacity, Long-Term Debt and Clean Holding Company Requirements" in the 2021 Form 10-K and Form10-Q.